vcl-ln/vcl-ln.github.io/index.md

 ---
 ---

 <b>The Visual Cognition Lab based at Lingnan University, Hong Kong is led by Prof. Will Hayward.
-Our current diverse research topics include: person perception (specifically the development of facial familiarity and mechanisms of face recognition), post-COVID19 cognitions and perceptions, and finally, the perceptual and cognitive evaluations of art.</b>
+The research conducted by the Visual Cognition Lab is diverse, ranging from person perception through to post-COVID cognitions and perceptions.
+Our lab utilises behavioural tasks alongside EEG and eye-tracking to explore our research topics.

+The Visual Cognition Lab is also part of the Cognitive Science Group at the Psychology department at Lingnan University.  </b>

 {% include section.html %}

 {% capture text %}

-Our lab utilizes behavioral tasks alongside EEG and eye-tracking to explore our research topics.
+Our current research projects include: the development of facial familiarity, mechanisms of face recognition, post-COVID19 cognitions and perceptions, and the perceptual and cognitive evaluations of art.

 {%
   include button.html